 Franchise fit-out finance is business-purpose funding used to pay for the setup, refurbishment, or expansion costs of a franchised location.
 In Australia, it can cover items such as equipment, signage, counters, commercial kitchens, furniture, point-of-sale systems, opening stock, professional fees, and short-term working capital while the site begins trading.

 The best structure depends on what is being funded, whether the borrower is opening a first site or expanding an existing network, and how the franchise agreement, lease, landlord incentives, and opening timetable line up.
 This guide explains the funding options and documents lenders usually want to see.
+Borrowers can also compare the wider range of business finance options when one facility cannot sensibly cover every cost.
 It is general information only, not financial advice.

 Related In-Depth Guides